dwmuller/dotfiles/README.md

         cinst npiperelay -y

-In the Linux environment:
+In the Linux environment, install prerequisites.
+A new WSL2 distro will not be able to communicate over a VPN, so turn off the VPN while you set things up.

 - Install git:

         sudo apt install git

- - Pull down this repository and run install:
+- Pull down this repository:

         git clone https://github.com/dwmuller/dotfiles.git --recursive ~/dotfiles  # Use https so no creds needed yet. cd ~/dotfiles

+- If you haven't done so already, create /etc/wsl.conf.
+This contains some boot-time fixes.

+        sudo cp ./wsl.conf /etc/ws.conf

+If you had to create wsl.conf, you can start the VPN connection now, but you have to restart the WSL environment.
+From PowerShell on the host:

+        wsl -t "Ubuntu"

+Now, back in a (possibly new) WSL2 terminal:
+- Run install:

+        cd ~/dotfiles
         ./install

-  - Fix problems that arise, repeat `./install`
+Fix any problems that arise, and repeat `./install`

 ## On Windows to support Git for Windows
 In a Powershell, running as administrator: